Our Cherry Street Plaza lobby is now open for walk-in service from 8 a.m. to 4 p.m. Monday through Friday. Learn about other customer support options.

 - You must enroll in either the Limited Purpose FSA or Medical FSA for the following year, or

 - Have at least $120 left in your 2022 balance.

 Unused funds up to $570 will carry over to 2023.
 Any funds above $570 will be forfeited.

 Note: Carryover will occur for the first time in January 2023.

-- Online: Navia Benefit Solutions
+- Online: Navia Benefit Solutions for school employees

 - Mobile App: download for iPhone or Android

 - Mail: Navia Benefit Solutions, PO Box 53250, Bellevue, WA 98015-3250